-Following the tabling of the annual report, the NRS director provides a specific financial statement for each participating industry, which indicates levy revenue, expenditure and industry account reserves for the past financial year, and a forecast for the current financial year.
+The NRS provides each participating industry with an annual financial statement detailing levy revenue, expenditure and industry account reserves for the past financial year, and a forecast for the current financial year.

-Tendering and contractual arrangements for the supply of services, particularly analytical testing, are managed in accordance with Australian Government’s Commonwealth Procurement Guidelines.
+Tendering and contractual arrangements for the supply of services, particularly analytical testing, are managed in accordance with the Commonwealth Procurement Rules.

 Criteria for access to industry funds

-In consultation with participating industries, the following criteria were established to give clear guidance on the interpretation of section 8 of the Admin Act and requirements that must be fulfilled when industry representatives apply for the funding of residue-related projects from their industry accounts:
+The following criteria were established in consultation with participating industries to give clear guidance on the interpretation of section 8 of the Admin Act and requirements that must be fulfilled when applying for residue-related project funding from industry accounts:

 - Demonstration of a clear and direct relationship between the activities to be undertaken and residue/contaminant measurement, prevention or management.